j33433/MPowerTCX/README.md

 * MPower Echelon and Echelon 2 for Schwinn A.C.
 Cycles
 * Stages Indoor Cycles
 * The Sufferfest CSV files
-* Email Unsupported Files to Support
+* Email Us Your Unsupported Files

 ### Supported Fields